-Bhima Koregaon: Reject NIA plea to transfer case to Mumbai, defence lawyers urge Pune court
+Bhima Koregaon: Maharashtra government opposes NIA plea to transfer case from Pune to Mumbai

 At Thursday’s hearing, NIA lawyer Namdev Taralgatti submitted provisions of the NIA Act and sought to move the court records.
 He argued that the case had been registered again and re-numbered for administrative purposes, and that does not amount to lodging a second FIR.
 However, defence advocates Rohan Nahar, Siddharth Patil and Shahid Akhtar urged the court to reject the application.

-Surendra Gadling said the High Court and Supreme Court, under Section 406 of the Code of Criminal Procedure, were the appropriate courts to consider applications for transfer of cases outside a sessions division in Maharashtra and Goa.
+Surendra Gadling said the High Court and Supreme Court, under Section 406 of the Code of Criminal Procedure, were the appropriate bodies to consider applications for transfer of cases outside a sessions division in Maharashtra and Goa.
 “Not only the [main] chargesheet but supplementary charge sheet has been filed and we are in the middle of framing charges,” said lawyer Siddharth Patil.
 “This court does not have the power to transfer the case.”
 In response, the NIA lawyer cited several provisions of the NIA Act, and High Court and Supreme Court judgements on how a case is transferred to the agency.

-The court adjourned the matter till Friday after district government pleader Ujjwala Pawar sought more time to go through the citations and judgements submitted by the defence lawyers and the investigating agency.

-Last month, the Maharashtra government led by the Shiv Sena, the Congress, and the Nationalist Congress Party had criticised the Centre’s decision to hand over the investigation to the National Investigation Agency.
+Last month, the Maharashtra government led by the Shiv Sena, the Congress, and the Nationalist Congress Party had criticised the Centre for handing over the probe to the National Investigation Agency.
 The Pune Police was conducting the inquiries earlier.
 The state government claimed that it had not been consulted.
-Congress leader Rahul Gandhi said Bhima-Koregaon was “a symbol of resistance that the government’s NIA stooges can never erase” while NCP chief Sharad Pawar said the Centre handed over the case in haste because “they were afraid that truth will come out”.
+Congress leader Rahul Gandhi said Bhima Koregaon was “a symbol of resistance that the government’s NIA stooges can never erase” while NCP chief Sharad Pawar said the Centre handed over the case in haste because “they were afraid that truth will come out”.

 Also read: